Thomas Zaslavsky

 Thomas Zaslavsky (born 1944) is an American mathematician specializing in combinatorics.

-Zaslavsky's mother Claudia Zaslavsky was a high school mathematics teacher and an ethnomathematician in New York; his father Sam Zaslavsky (from Manhattan) was an electrical engineer.
+Zaslavsky's mother Claudia Zaslavsky was a high school mathematics teacher and ethnomathematician from New York, and his father Sam Zaslavsky was an electrical engineer from Manhattan.
 Thomas Zaslavsky graduated from the City College of New York.
-At M.I.T. he studied hyperplane arrangements with Curtis Greene and received a Ph.D. in 1974.
-In 1975 the American Mathematical Society published his doctoral thesis.
+He studied arrangement of hyperplanes with Curtis Greene at the Massachusetts Institute of Technology and received a Ph.D. in 1974.
+In 1975, the American Mathematical Society published his doctoral thesis.

-Zaslavsky has been a professor of mathematics at Binghamton University, New York since 1985.
-He has published papers on matroid theory and hyperplane arrangements.
-He has also written on coding theory, lattice point counting, and Sperner theory.
-Zaslavsky has made available a bibliography on signed graphs and their applications.
+Zaslavsky has been a professor of mathematics at Binghamton University since 1985.
+He has published papers on matroid theory, hyperplane arrangements, coding theory, lattice point counting, and Sperner theory.
+He has also made available a bibliography on signed graphs and their applications.